Ignitarium-Renesas/RZV2L_AiLibrary/06_Face_recognition_spoof_detection/README.md

 1. Image input size (224x224) is fixed.
 2. Background and light conditions are affecting the prediction.
 3. Multiple face embeddings of a person may require for better predictions.

+### Known issues:
+1. [ERROR] Image buffer address is NULL : This error suggests that the input path to the image is improper.
+Verify the path, check whether an image available in the path.
+2. Segmentation fault : If you are running the application in image mode, beware of the image dimensions entered.
+If entered image width or height is larger than the actual image dimensions, then a segmentation fault will occur.
+3. Improper output : If you are running the application in image mode, beware of the image dimensions entered.
+If entered image width or height is smaller than the actual image dimensions, then improper or unexpected outputs will be observed.
+4. [ERROR] Failed to initialize Coral Camera - This error is observed if camera is not connected to the board.
+Check camera connection properly.
+Connect and restart the board.
+5. permission denied - This error may occur if executable file does not have execution permission.
+Use this command - `chmod 777 executable_filename` to assign proper permissions.
+6. [ERROR] Failed to open: <prefix>/<prefix>_weight.dat error=2.
+[ERROR] Failed to load data from memory: <prefix>/<prefix>_weight.dat Failed to load DRP-AI object files - This error suggests that the weight file is not availbale in the `exe` folder.
+Download the weight file from the release in github and place it properly in the `exe/subfolder`.